 Select best warehouses algorithms - Summary

-• K-means Clustering solver and Superfast Selection solver generate only "promising" combinations, so solve fast but may bring sub-optimal open/close decisions, though this rarely happens.
+K-means Clustering solver: generates only "promising" combinations, so solves fast but may bring sub-optimal open/close decisions, though this rarely happens.

-2. A procedure that assigns each customer to an open warehouse (given open/close decisions) while respecting warehouse capacity limits and minimizing costs.
+B. Warehouse capacities procedure assigns each customer to an open warehouse (given open/close decisions) while respecting warehouse capacity limits and minimizing costs.

-• Ignore / not applicable: each customer can simply be assigned to the open warehouse that brings the lowest costs.
+Ignore/not applicable: capacity limits are not applicable so each customer can simply be assigned to the open warehouse that brings the lowest costs.

-• Greedy solver solves fast, but may produce sub-optimal customer assignments.
+Greedy solver: solves the capacity problem fast, but may produce sub-optimal customer assignments.

 Warehouse combinations generation